kyle1/crah-scheduler/README.md

 This application automates most of the employee scheduling for all Coffee Road Animal Hospital staff areas.

-For several years, I did the employee scheduling for my staff area at CRAH.
+For several years, I did the employee scheduling for the Animal Care Taker staff area at CRAH.
 The process that went into creating the schedule was similar each month.
-Before learning to code, I thought to myself that there had to be a way to automate most of that process.
+Before learning to code, I thought to myself that there was likely a way to automate most of that process.

-After learning to code, I decided to implement my idea into a program.
+After learning to code, I decided to implement this idea into a program.
 Because I am familiar with scheduling needs for all staff areas, I created a program that can generate the schedule for each one.
 The program is currently used by CRAH and has been since March 2018.

 ## Getting Started